twalichiewicz/portfolio/source/_posts/Custom-Install.md

 	<div class="alert-gutter"></div>
 	<div class="alert-copy">
 	  <span class="alert-copy-title">Post in-progress</span>
 	  <span class="alert-copy-body">I was the lead designer on redesigning the product installation experience at Autodesk.
-This article is about one part of that experience— the advanced install package generator.<br/><br/><b>Some fast facts:</b><ul><li>Lead the interaction design and research</li><li>Collaborated on the project planning, roadmapping, visual design, and frontend coding</li><li>Created and improved several user experience operational processes</li><li>Three months after launch >30,000 installation packages were created and >11,000 packages were modified </li><li>All success metrics for the project were met or exceeded</li></ul>This post is in-progress, but I've posted a draft of for those that are interested.</span>
+This article is about one part of that experience��� the advanced install package generator.<br/><br/><b>Some fast facts:</b><ul><li>Lead the interaction design and research</li><li>Collaborated on the project planning, roadmapping, visual design, and frontend coding</li><li>Created and improved several user experience operational processes</li><li>Three months after launch >30,000 installation packages were created and >11,000 packages were modified </li><li>All success metrics for the project were met or exceeded</li></ul>This post is in-progress, but I've posted a draft of for those that are interested.</span>
 	</div>
   </div>
 </div>